 These grants will support Professional Development activities designed for graduate students, post-docs, or faculty mentors.
 Funding may be used to support: novel seminars or conferences; career readiness workshops; networking events that link graduate students and post-docs with industry, government, or non-profits; training in teaching or public communications; or other innovative professional development programs.
 Expenses may include honoraria and travel for invited speakers as well as room rental, AV charges, food, and other justified costs.
 Each proposal must include a plan for engaging current graduate students or recent graduate alumni in the planning process, and clearly state the expected outcomes.
 Priority will be given to programs that will reach a large number of students, or establish links to potential employers

 Proposals can be submitted using the form below.
 Budgets up to $40,000 will be considered, though smaller proposals are welcome.
 We ask that you use the budget template provided below.
 Departmental and/or external grant cost-sharing is encouraged.
 It is expected that most programs will be completed within a year, though proposals for longer duration programs are welcome.

 Awards can be made as early as July 1.
 A call for proposals will be repeated in September for Fall/Spring awards.
-Interested parties may address questions to Lou Rossi, Interim Vice Provost for Graduate and Professional Education and Dean of the Graduate College or Buz Swanik, Faculty Fellow in the Graduate College.
+Interested parties may address questions to Lou Rossi, Interim Vice Provost for Graduate and Professional Education and Dean of the Graduate College.